sarahbonnin/CRG_RIntroduction/exercise1.md

 </details>

-**4- Create a new object myobject with value 60.
+**4- Create a new object "myobject" with value 60.
-Show myobject in the console.**
+Show "myobject" in the terminal.**

 <details>
 <summary>